Hedwika/Alchemy-University/week2-project-GiftList/README.md

 2) In the next step, the program will look for the name index in the list, creates a Merkle Tree from the list and a proof for the provided name.
 Name and proof are sent to the server.

-3) The server generates the root from the names list.
-Than it verifies the proof user provided together with the inputted name with the help of the verifyProof function.
+3) On the server side, I hardcoded the root from the names list.
+The server verifies the proof user provided together with the inputted name with the help of the verifyProof function.
 If the hash calculated with the proof is the same like the root hash, the inputted name is on the list.

 # Gift List - the task